dzeke/ColoradoRiverFutures/LakePowellTemperatureScenarios/README.md

 8. R studio will run the code, generate the figures, and store the figures as .png files in the same directory.

 ## Recommended Citation
 Rosenberg, D. (2020).
-Colorado River Fitures - Code Projects: Lake Powell Water Surface Elevations for Release Temperature Scenarios.
+Colorado River Fitures - Code Projects: How Much Water To Store in Lake Powell to Benefit Native Fish.
 Utah State University.
 Logan, Utah. https://github.com/dzeke/ColoradoRiverFutures/tree/master/LakePowellTemperatureScenarios.